cymcsg/UltimateAndroid/README.md

 ```

 4.Asynchronous Network:
-  Use asynchronous utils,you do not need to use an addtional Thread to visit network.
+  Use asynchronous utils,you do not need to use an addtional Thread to visit network.It also contains file upload etc.

 ``` java
 HttpUtilsAsync.get("http://www.google.com", new AsyncHttpResponseHandler() {